tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	* As mentioned in the Projectile Draw Changes section, PreDraw/Draw/PostDraw code needs to be updated to use the new `player` parameter instead of using `Main.player[Projectile.owner]`.
 	* `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj` will likely need to be added to `SetDefaults` for the projectile to draw on the correct layer.
 * `Condition.DownedEarlygameBoss` now includes King Slime and Deerclops
+* Workarounds to get the correct mouse position for projectiles that draw during other draw layers are no longer required and should be removed for correct behavior.
+See the ExampleInteractableProjectile.cs changes.

 ### Example Mod